4ndyfix/crystal-devbox/README.md

 ## Build

-Build the Docker image for yourself by running the bash script ``./build-image.sh``.
+Build the Docker image for yourself online by running the bash script ``./build-image.sh``.
 Inside set the wanted ``CRYSTAL_VERSION`` before.
 The build can take several minutes.
 After that the Docker image can be transfered by ``docker save/load`` as a tar file.

 ## Run